pddasig/Machine-Learning-Competition-2023/README.md

 ### <a>Timeline</a>

-- __April 15, 2023__ - Registration deadline.
-You must email Wen Pan (pdda_sig@spwla.org) with team information (team name, member names, affiliations, and emails) before this date in order to compete.
+- __March 26, 2023__ - Registration starts.
+You must email Wen Pan (pdda_sig@spwla.org) with team information (team name, member names, affiliations, and emails) to get the submission URL.
-- __April 22, 2023__ - Competition starts and data releases on github.
+- __March 31, 2023__ - Competition starts and data releases on github.
-- __June 22, 2023__ - Submission deadline.
+- __May 26, 2023__ - Submission deadline.
-- __July 1, 2023__ - Announce winners.
+- __May 31, 2023__ - Announce winners.
-- __July 23/24, 2023__ - Award ceremony and presentations in the special session of the SPWLA Spring Topical Conference - Petrophysical Machine Learning.
+- __June 15/16, 2023__ (tentative) - Award ceremony and presentations in the special session of the SPWLA Spring Topical Conference - Petrophysical Machine Learning.

 All deadlines are at 11:59 PM UTC on the corresponding day unless otherwise noted.
 The competition organizers reserve the right to update the contest timeline if they deem it necessary.